This post is the continuation of Ross and Grant’s discussions in the previous post, “Know the Basic Infrastructure Asset

 So that’s why you might have two processes running at the same time there Ross.

-Where you’ve really got your existing assets that you’re maintaining throughout their life cycle, whatever point of the life cycle that may be.
+Where you’ve really got the existing assets that you’re maintaining throughout their life cycle, whatever point of the life cycle that may be.

 And then if you got demand issues at the same time, you’re looking at the new assets you need and trying to integrate that with the life cycle of the existing ones.

 But if you got a capacity issue then ideally you’d be wanting to upgrade at a time where you’re getting the most value out of your expenditure.